-Sheikh Ali Ahmed was Moulvi Sheikh Makhdoom Baksh’s younger son, he too was born and grew up in Laherpur and received his early education at home.
-After the death of his father, and upon attaining gainful employment Sheikh Ahmed Ali took on the responsibility and care of his younger brother.
+Sheikh Ali Ahmed was Moulvi Sheikh Makhdoom Baksh’s younger son, he too was born and grew up in Laherpur and received his early schooling at home.
+After the death of their father, and upon attaining gainful employment Sheikh Ahmed Ali took on the responsibility and care of his younger brother.
 He took him with him to Delhi and arranged for his education there.
-Although Ali Ahmed Sahib did not complete the formal course of prescribed schooling, his mastery of Arabic, Persian, Mathematics, and other subjects was quite exemplary.
+Although Ali Ahmed Sahib did not complete the formal course of prescribed schooling, his mastery of Arabic, Persian, Mathematics, and other subjects were exemplary.
 His Arabic reading and comprehension were effortless as was his fine perception of Persian poetry and discourse; what is more, he took a deep interest in all aspects of knowledge and learning.
 So much so, that late in life, during his period of employment in the State of Dujana, he undertook the study of the Hadith under the guidance of Moulvi Imam Uddin Sahib a learned religious scholar and received a Sanad from him.
-He was an avid connoisseur and collector of books, it is doubtful that any other remember of our family had as fine or large a library as his.
-At one time his library was considered one of the finest in Delhi.
+He was an avid connoisseur and collector of books; it is doubtful that any other remember of our family had as fine or large a library as his and at that time his library was considered one of the finest in Delhi.
 When Nawab Saddiq Hasan Khan Sahib, Rais of Bhopal came to Delhi to attend the Imperial Darbar in 1877, he expressed a desire to view Moulvi Sahib’s Kitab Khana.
 Maulana Moulvi Nazeer Hussain Sahib Muhaddis Dehlvi Ala al-Reham facilitated the visit and accompanied Nawab Sahib on his visit.
 Nawab Sahib spent a considerable amount of time looking through the books and was clearly inspired by the collection.
-And if my memory does not fail me, perhaps a couple of hand-written manuscripts of Fan-e-Hadiths were also presented to him as Nazar. some books were also borrowed for copying as well.
+And if my memory does not fail me, perhaps a couple of hand-written manuscripts of Fan-e-Hadiths were also presented to him as Nazar; some books were also borrowed for copying as well.

 Moulvi Ali Ahmed Sahib had acquired the skills to practice the Khaat Shifea under the tutelage of his elder brother Moulvi Ahmed Ali, but the script he regularly used was somewhere in between the Nastaliq and the Khaat Shifea, and by virtue of its neatness and refinement it was very pleasing to behold.